Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 `XLA` is a complex file format.
 Any assets are stored alongside data, for which XML format is used.
-A tarball is created from those, to pack everything into one file.
+A gzip archive is created from those, to pack everything into one file.

 The general structure of files inside the tarball is as follows: